bakar-git/java-web-shells/README.md

 p : Password : root

-s : SQL query : SELECT 1 FROM DUAL
+s : SQL query : SELECT * FROM all_tables -> This will give all tables of database

 replace u, n, p and s according toyour need